MicrosoftDocs/cpp-docs/docs/get-started/tutorial-console-cpp.md

 ::: moniker range=">=msvc-160"

 The usual starting point for a C++ programmer is a "Hello, world!" application that runs on the command line.
-You'll start with that in this article, and then we move on to something more challenging: a calculator app.
+You start with that in this article, and then move on to something more challenging: a calculator app.

 ## Prerequisites